 Third, there are legitimate liability concerns with endodontics.
 If specialty procedures are performed without informing the patient of the availability of an advance-trained specialist, the referring dentist may be held liable if or when problems occur.
 If the quality of the endodontic procedure performed by a generalist is not equivalent to what is expected from an endodontist, the patient has a legal right to seek financial compensation.

-When the crown lengthening procedure cannot be performed because of whatever reason, Dr. Elliott still supports the proper placement of build up material at the bone level.
+When the crown lengthening procedure cannot be performed because of whatever reason, Dr. Elliott and Dr. Hartley still supports the proper placement of build up material at the bone level.
 In this case, he feels that the crown margin should be placed at the gingival crest, thus leaving the build up material radiographically apparent under the crown.
 Dr. Elliott has encouraged this non-traditional technique for literally many thousands of cases with a very high degree of success.
 Traditionally, severely decayed teeth are simply extracted and the patient is burdened with edentulism.
 And doctor, please don’t forget that every tooth that is extracted, is one less tooth that could benefit from one of your beautiful crowns.

 In summary, retaining teeth benefits the patient as well as the dentist.
 Many teeth are needlessly extracted because of traditional pessimism and the lack of knowing the capabilities of modern endodontics.
 When endodontic retreatment is required, the outcome is much less predictable and the double-paying-for-the-same-procedure patient is never amused.